etherfi-protocol/etherfi-avs-operator-CLI/README.md

 # AVS Registration

 ### Prerequisites
-- Etherereum RPC endpoint to send transactions.
+- Ethereum RPC endpoint to send transactions.

 ## Step 1: Request ether.fi team to be registered as a Delegated AVS operator